sefasenlik/minitranslate/server/README.md

 3. **Validate API keys** on your server
 4. **Monitor usage** and costs
 5. **Set up logging** for debugging (never logs translation text)
+6. **Implement user authentication** with tokens
+7. **Use admin panel** for user management

+## User Management

+### Admin Panel
+Access the admin panel at `https://your-domain.com/admin.html` to:
+- View all users and their usage
+- Generate new tokens
+- Monitor server performance
+- Track translation requests

+### Token Authentication
+- Secure token-based authentication
+- User usage tracking and monitoring
+- Token generation and validation
+- Admin panel for user management

 ## Integration with MiniTranslate

 After deploying your server, update your MiniTranslate application to use the API instead of the local HTML file.

 The server URL will be: `https://your-server.com:3000/translate`

+### Context Support in MiniTranslate
+- Context field appears in translation interface
+- Context is automatically passed to server
+- Server processes context for more accurate translations
+- Context is included in translation requests

 ## Monitoring